SHEEP AND LAMBS

 See the Guidelines page for some general guidance on using plant based and synthetic yarns.

 Though acrylics are not renewable or biodegradable, all synthetics are definitely recyclable, and this is happening more and more.
-Plant based synthetics are also renewable.
+Plant based synthetics are renewable as well as recyclable.

 In the recycling of synthetics, less dye is used.
 This is because, before being shredded, waste synthetics are sorted into colour.